Domiciliary Care Franchise / Cooperative Model Feasibility Study

-ADSS Cymru has worked with social care leaders to co-create a possible new model for domiciliary care, which is designed to support service users, providers and staff in Wales.
-You are invited to share your views to help us explore whether a new model for providing domiciliary care is possible.
-We are seeking the views of providers, care workers and service users and their carers to co-create a feasibility study exploring whether the new model could work in practice.
-With you, we want to explore the possible new model and what parts of it you think will and won’t work.
-Nothing new will be proposed in the final study without you having shared your views.
+Since the autumn in 2022, ADSS Cymru have been working with social care leaders and other key stakeholders to co-create a possible new model for domiciliary care, which is designed to support service users, providers and staff in Wales.
+We sought the views of providers, care workers and service users and their carers to explore whether the new model could work in practice.

 What is the possible new model?

-At this stage, the new model is like a menu of proposed benefits that you could choose to take advantage of.
-They would be tailored to you to each service provider to support care to be more sustainable and consistent.
+At this stage, the new model is like a menu of proposed benefits, which would be tailored to each service provider to support care to be more sustainable and consistent.

-The core ideas of the model that we would like to explore with you take inspiration from franchise and co-operative ways of working.
-A centralised, not-for-private-profit body, its main purpose being to support and benefit everyone involved, would be established for domiciliary care in Wales.
+The core ideas of the model take inspiration from franchise and co-operative ways of working.
+If feasible, a centralised, not-for-private-profit body, its main purpose being to support and benefit everyone involved, would be established for domiciliary care in Wales.

-The aims of the study are to explore ideas, and possibly present a case for change by proposing a robust new model, but this depends on what your views and experiences are, and whether you think a new model could work.
-This study will be submitted to Welsh Government in August 2023.
+The aims of the study are to explore ideas, and possibly present a case for change by proposing a robust new model, but this depends on what the views and experiences shared are.

-We will undertake detailed research into existing models of care at home in Wales to produce a final report that outlines the most appropriate model for implementation.
+We undertook detailed research into existing models of care at home in Wales to produce a final report that outlines the most appropriate model for implementation.
 It will assess the practicalities of the proposed concept and the likelihood of its successful implementation and future sustainability.
-The research and engagement part of this project runs from October 2022, and we aim to publish the final feasibility study report in August 2023.
-There will be opportunities to take part in online and in-person sharing sessions throughout this period, as well as share ideas and experiences from service providers, service users and their carers.
+The research and engagement part of this project has ran between October 2022 and October 2023.

-The feasibility study is being carried out by ADSS Cymru and is supported by Welsh Government Foundational Economy funding.
+The feasibility study was carried out by ADSS Cymru and is supported by Welsh Government Foundational Economy funding.